CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 ## Redshift
 Creating a smaller cluster with the cold data would not decrease the storage cost of Redshift, which will increase as we keep on creating data.
 Moving the data to S3 glacier will prevent us from being able to query it.
 Redshift's internal storage does not have "tiers".
 Therefore, we should migrate the data to S3 IA and use Athena (serverless SQL query engine on top of S3) to analyze the cold data.

+# CloundFront

+## Origin
+Until now, CloudFront could serve up content from Amazon S3.
+In content-distribution lingo, S3 was the only supported origin server.
+You would store your web objects (web pages, style sheets, images, JavaScript, and so forth) in S3, and then create a CloudFront distribution.
+Here is the basic flow:

+Effective today we are opening up CloudFront and giving you the ability to use the origin server of your choice.

+You can now create a CloudFront distribution using a custom origin.
+Each distribution will can point to an S3 or to a custom origin.
+This could be another storage service, or it could be something more interesting and more dynamic, such as an EC2 instance or even an Elastic Load Balancer:

+# CloudFormation

+## CloudFormation vs Elastic Beanstalk

+Elastic Beanstalk provides an environment to easily deploy and run applications in the cloud.
+CloudFormation is a convenient provisioning mechanism for a broad range of AWS resources.

 # VPC
 you can optionally connect to your own network, known as virtual private clouds (VPCs)